 Hi, I'm Brandon

-Father, physician, math nerd, music lover...
+Father, physician, public health enthusiast, music lover...
 I was a mormon.

 Grew up in a small town in southern Utah with a big and wonderful mormon family.
 Roots go deep with all 32 of my great-great-greats as mormon pioneers.
 Ancestors include some of the first members of the church like John Young (Brigham's brother) and Newel Knight.
 I loved growing up mormon and the peace and surety that the gospel brought to my life was a comfortable foundation.
 I served a mission to Nebraska (Spanish speaking), served as an elders quorum president, married in the temple and had three kids before I finished medical school.
 All was right in the world and I was living the dream and I never encountered anything that would make me want to question my faith.
 That all changed when I had a close friend leave the church and I decided to learn more about my own faith to try to help answer his questions and resolve his doubts.